Locations API Overview

 Create a location

 Create new locations with the CreateLocation endpoint.
-The location name (called Nickname in the Seller Dashboard) is the only required field and must be unique within a seller account.
+The location name (called Nickname in the Square Dashboard) is the only required field and must be unique within a seller account.
 Note that the location name is different from the business_name, which can be identical across locations but is visible to customers on receipts.
 In general, name should be used to differentiate between locations in your seller account, while business_name should represent your public-facing identity for that location.
 The business_name for a location can be changed no more than three times in a 12-month period.

 When creating a new location, include any field information that you care about for that location.
 The remaining fields are automatically added based on the data from the main location.